kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 * Non blocking job submission for submitting multiple jobs, possibly via using `run_job_batch` (requires refactor of run_job_batch)
 * One single submission to HTCondor instead of multiple job submissions
 * Ability to gracefully handle jobs with children
-* Ability to handle database consistentcy during retry failure
+* Ability to handle database consistency during retry failure
 * See if we can make some preflight (before the job starts) checks fail before job submission and handle them differently than those that appear during job submission

 #### Data inconsistency
 * A new `retry_ids` field will show a list of jobs that have been retried using this parent id.
 Retry_count will be returned as a calculated field based off of retry_ids
-* `retry_toggle` field will allow a seperate process to check for jobs that didn't finish the entire retry lifecycle:
+* `retry_toggle` field will allow a seperate process to check and possibly correct for jobs that didn't finish the entire retry lifecycle:
 1) Launch child jobs
 2) Notify the batch parent of the child,
 3) Notify the retry parent of the child,